dobromir-hristov/vuecommunity/docs/guide/learning/how-to-learn-vue.md

 ##### Laravel Mix

-[Laravel Mix](https://laravel.com/docs/mix)--a fluid API on top of Webpack, which also comes in the box--will take much of the pain out of asset compiling for you, so you can focus on authoring your Vue components.
+[Laravel Mix](https://laravel.com/docs/mix)--a fluid API on top of Webpack, also included in the box--takes much of the pain out of asset compiling for you, so you can focus on authoring your Vue components.

 ##### Widespread community adoption

-Several prominent members of the Laravel community are proponents of Vue (and its ecosystem), including the [creator of Laravel himself](https://twitter.com/taylorotwell); who is a [rather outspoken proponent of Vue](https://twitter.com/taylorotwell/status/1029744172339789825).
+Several prominent members of the Laravel community are proponents of Vue (and its ecosystem), including the [creator of Laravel himself](https://twitter.com/taylorotwell); who is a [rather outspoken Vue advocate](https://twitter.com/taylorotwell/status/1029744172339789825).

-This advocacy and support of Vue extends to the greater Laravel community - most Laravel devs know of (and many use) Vue.
+This endoresement extends to the greater Laravel community - most Laravel devs know of, use and recommend Vue.

 Why is this a good thing?